This page provides some useful FAQs, hints and tips to get you started with My Profile.

 Frequently Asked Questions

-Your profile is what potential employers view before downloading your CV.
-Validating your profile increases your chances of being found for a job that best matches your skills.
+Periodically reviewing your profile will increase your chances of being found for a job that best matches your skills.

-Your CV was extracted by a computer process which does not always display the information as you intended.
+Your CV was extracted by a computer process which unfortunately does not always display the information as you expected.

-Recruiters/Employers require candidate details in a structured format so they can efficiently search the data before downloading CVs that meet their requirements.
-All Job Boards provide the data in this format by automatically extracting the information from CVs.
-The import is performed by an automated computer process which means it is not always perfect.
-Your details can display out of order or even be missing.
+Recruiters/Employers require job seeker details in a structured format so they can efficiently search the data before downloading CVs that meet their requirements (e.g. skills, education, employment).
+All job boards provide the data in this format by automatically extracting the information from CV documents.
+The import is performed by an automated computer process which means it is not always 100% accurate - your details may display out of order or even be missing in places.

 Your Job Seeker Status lets recruiters know how actively you are looking for a job.
 Make sure that you choose a relevant Job Seeker Status if you have requested your details to be 'searchable'.